Portland Kids Cooking Camps: Worth the Price?

 Most Portland cooking camps accept kids starting around age 6 or grade 1.
 That's a solid starting point.
 Younger kids focus on measuring, mixing, and simple assembly.
 By age 8-9, most kids are ready for supervised knife work and stovetop cooking.
 There's no "too late" to start; older kids pick up techniques quickly and often get more out of a single session than younger campers do over multiple weeks.

-Are cooking camps safe?
-My kid is young.
+Are cooking camps safe? my kid is young.

 Yes.
 Reputable cooking camps have strict safety protocols for every age group.
 Young kids don't use sharp knives or open flames.
 Equipment is age-appropriate, and instructor ratios are typically lower than in general-activity camps because the work requires closer supervision.
 Burns and cuts are rare.
 Ask the specific program about their safety procedures before enrolling.
 Any good program will answer these questions eagerly.